 April 16th – May 18th (Full Time)

-Moringa Prep is a 5-week full-time (8:30am-6:00pm) or 10-week part-time (class three times per week + homework) Introduction to Programming Course.
+Moringa Prep is a 5-week full-time (8:30am-6:00pm) or 10-week part-time (6:00pm-9:00pm) introduction to Programming Course.
 This course is for beginners to learn the fundamentals of programming or more established developers looking to sharpen their base of frontend skills.

 After completing this course, you’ll be able to build basic web pages and understand programming fundamentals.
 No coding experience is required, but computer proficiency is necessary.